gavinlyonsrepo/pic_12F675_projects/projects/led_pot_control/README.md

 5. LED4  GP5

-The PIC's GP3 pin is solely an input port so cannot be used.
+The PIC's GP3 pin is solely an digital input port so cannot be used as analog input or digital output.

 ![PIC](https://github.com/gavinlyonsrepo/pic_12F675_projects/blob/master/images/ledcontrol.png)